necodeus/blog-nuxt/README.md

 ## Description

 Paper is an elegantly designed blog website, meticulously crafted with modern web technologies like Nuxt.js, Pinia, and Tailwind CSS.
 The website relies on a custom API for its functionality, ensuring a seamless user experience.
-Keep in mind that it's essential to replace the API with your own for personalized content.

 ## Packages